 Investment in Infrastructure - Aging infrastructure continues to be a significant challenge for the District.
-Most of this aging infrastructure requires substantial investment in both the shortand long-term.
+Most of this aging infrastructure requires substantial investment in both the short- and long-term.
 The District currently has the reserves to address the immediate replacement and improvement projects.
 Still, it is looking at alternative funding sources such as grants, loans, and revenue bond funding.

-Drought Impacts - Climate change has made California's dry and wet spells more extreme and unpredictable - after the three driest years on record, recent rain and snowfall have dramatically changed conditions in many parts of the state.
-Harnessing water captured and stored from recent storms, the state recently announced a major increase in expected State Water Project deliveries to local agencies - now an anticipated 75% allocation
+Drought Impacts - Climate change has made California's dry and wet spells more extreme and unpredictable - after the three driest years on record between the beginning of 2020 and the end of 2022, recent rain and snowfall have dramatically changed conditions in many parts of the state.
+The state recently announced a major increase in expected State Water Project deliveries to local agencies - now a 40% allocation.

 Delta Conveyance Project - California's largest supply of clean water is dependent on an aging and inefficient system that cannot adequately store water when it is available.
 The proposed solution, the Delta Conveyance Project (DCP), will provide an alternate delivery pathway through the Delta, thereby reducing the risk from earthquakes and climate change impacts (including sea-level rise) and providing reliable water while protecting the environment.
 State Water Project (SWP) contractors and other public water agencies that rely on the supply will pay part of fixing California's primary water delivery system.
 The California Department of Water Resources pursues a new environmental review and planning process to modernize Delta conveyance for a single tunnel solution.
 The Delta Conveyance Authority (DCA) developed a preliminary cost estimate for the DCP.
-While it is still very early in the planning process, the DCA's opinion is that there is a 50% probability that the DCP will cost \$15.9 billion in 2019 dollars.
+While it is still early in the planning process, the DCA's opinion is that there is a 50% probability that the DCP will cost \$15.9 billion in 2019 dollars.
 The San Gorgonio Pass Water Agency's (SGPWA) proportionate share of the estimated \$15.9 billion costs would range from about \$194 million to \$318 million, depending on the participation level.

-If the Delta Conveyance Project were operational at the end of 2021, the State Water Project would have captured about 236,000 acre-feet of additional water - enough water for over 2.5 million people, or nearly 850,000 households, for an entire year.
+If the Delta Conveyance Project were operational in the winter of 2023, the State Water Project would have been able to capture an additional 909,000 acre-feet of water since January 1, 2024.
+That is enough water for 9.5 million people, or 3.1 million households, for a year.
 By modernizing the infrastructure of the State Water Project, the Delta Conveyance Project would go a long way toward adapting to the new climate reality, represented in conditions shifting from heavy precipitation events to extreme heat and drought conditions all within the same year.

 Sites Reservoir - The District Board continues to provide authorization to participate as a member of the Sites Reservoir Project, an off-stream water storage project that was contemplated as part of the initial discussions to increase opportunities for flood protection and water storage in the geographic area north of the Bay-Delta.
-Currently, in the planning stages, this reservoir is envisioned to have a maximum storage capacity of 1.5 million acrefeet (MAF), which will have the ability to store water during wet hydrologic years and release water during dry periods.
-The revised Project costs approximately \$3 billion (2019 \$), down from an initial project estimate of over \$5 billion.
+Currently, in the planning stages, this reservoir is envisioned to have a maximum storage capacity of 1.5 million acre-feet (MAF), which will have the ability to store water during wet hydrologic years and release water during dry periods.
+The revised Project costs approximately \$4 billion, down from an initial project estimate of over \$5 billion.
 Although it is too early in the planning process to determine the final cost to participating members, the District's Board has authorized a participation level of 4,000 acre-feet per year (AFY) of supply in conjunction with the SGPWA's 10,000 AFY of supply participation during the planning phase of this Project.